 Most homeowners pay for their modular homes in one of three ways.

-Getting a traditional mortgage to build your new prefabricated home will require gathering a lot of paperwork.
-This can seem like a lot of headaches (ok, it is a lot of headaches), but given today’s historically low-interest rates and the plethora of different loan products available, it can prove to be well worth the effort.
+Getting a traditional mortgage to build your new prefabricated home will require gathering a lot of paperwork, but it is well worth the effort.

 Typically, the bank will want to gather these items from you for modular home financing.